ravendb/bootcamp/src/unit3/lesson2/README.md

 class Product { }
 ````

-## Some words about `@collection` property
+## Some Words About the `@collection` Property

 `@collection` specifies the name of the document collection.
 As you will learn soon,
 you can change the value of a metadata property.
-But, you should not try to do this with
+But you should not try to do this with
 `@collection`.

 RavenDB engine does a lot of optimizations based on the collection name, and no support